regenerativep/compasstracker/README.md

 - add intentional target location error
 - target/tracker teams; ex. team a can track anyone from team b or c, team b can track anyone from team a, team c cannot track anyone, etc
 - document code
-- make functions intended to work on specific structures/objects part of those structures/objects (move from static global to static object)
-- create a general player identifier structure for ease of grabbing player objects or names when you may have one or the other